Sereno1710/pfl2324/tp2/README.md

 ## 1st Part

-In this part of the assignement, we were asked to implement a stack-based machine.
+In this part of the assignement, we were asked to implement a low-level machine with configurations of the form (c, e, s) where c is a list of instructions (or code) to be executed, e is the evaluation stack, and s is the storage.
+We use the evaluation stack to evaluate arithmetic (composed of integer numbers only, which can positive or negative) and boolean expressions.

-#### Stack
+### Evaluation Stack

+We started by defining the evaluation stack as a list of StackElements, a data type we created with two constructors `VInt` and `VBool` to represent integer and boolean values.

 ```haskell
 data StackElements = VInt Integer | VBool Bool